fabianmoss/academic-website/content/slides/20200218_Stuttgart/index.md

 ---

+class: center, middle

+# Problems

+---

 ## Problems: The peculiar case of music

+Methodological problems:
 - what is musical text?
 - how does it differ from linguistic text?
 - seemingly 2-dimensional (pitch/time) but pitch-dimension actually multidimensional
 - the score can be understood as dimensionality reduction for performance

+--

-- practical problems:
+Practical problems:
 - OMR relatively bad; small mistakes can make huge difference
 - scarcity of (text) corpora (as opposed to recordings)

-???

-# These are my notes

 ---